vlmaksime/script.module.simpleplugin/docs/actions.rst

       foo = params['foo']  # Access by key
       bar = params.bar  # Access though property.
 Both variants are equal.

+.. note:: Accessing a missing parameter by key will raise :exc:`KeyError`, but a property will return ``None`` if a parameter with such name is missing.

 If an action does not use ``params`` parameter, it can be omitted.

 Kodi supports 3 types of actions: